adit26data/AWS-CCP-Revision-Notes/Module-7: AWS Storage and DB Services.md

 Each vault has a vault access and vault lock policies.
 Use cases involve: health data archiving, scientific data archiving, media asset archiving and digital preservation.
 Uses RESTful API and SDK(java and .NET) along with the CLI and console.

+**When it comes to database services by AWS we have:**

+### AWS RDS
+AWS relational databse service is a fully cloud managed service that runs compatible MySQL/PostGreSQL/msSQL/Oracle/MariaDB in a cloud based environment woth automatic scaling.
+This service is fast and simple to use as you have to only focus on cloud optimisation and not on other administrative access.
+We also have database instances as the building blocks of the RDS and we can run several instances in this isolated environments.
+We can configure RDS as-
+1. run in VPC with a private subnet
+2. generate standby copy of the db instance with synchronous replication in multiple AZ in the VPC for high availability feature
+3. Read replicas for 6 engines where asynchronous replication is done.

+Generally used for ecommerce apps, mobile apps and gaming apps where complex queries can be made and not simple PUT/GET requests.
+Should not be used in case of high sharded data and high read/write rates.
+Clock hour billed pricing model.

+### Amazon dynamoDB
+A NoSQL service provided by the cloud with unlimited storage and low latency.
+Key value and file based DB.

+### Amazon RedShift
+A CLASSIC AWS data warehousing service utilising SQL to run analytic queries against petabytes of data using columnar storage, parallel processing and query optimisation.
+The parallel processing is done using leader and compute nodes where the leader nodes assign the tasks to the compute nodes and integrate them on completion.
+Automates the management and monitoring of the nodes with strong encryption is also provided.
+Compatible with JDBC AND ODBC.

+### Amazon Aurora
+Enterprise class RDMS by AWS.
+MySQL/PostGreSQL compatible and mainly for automating time consuming tasks.
+Highly available, resilient, backed up, subsystem based and scalable in nature.
+Data is backed in S3.